Talent diversity is not only a crucial component to drive business but also sustainable growth.

 We are witnessing a time when most of the organizations are increasingly competing to attract skilled women in their workforce.
 India, Inc. is working hard to improve the gender diversity equation especially, at the top deck.

 We see demand for female candidates increasing in most of the industries.
 From being female preferred to ‘only females’ requirement.
 We see there has been a 50-60% increase in roles where companies are looking to hire only women.
-This is remarkable change that we have seen in our past 25+ years history of operating in the HR space.
+This is a remarkable improvement that we have seen in our past 25+ years history of operating in the HR space.

 As we see a shift in the workplace where 80% of the workforce entrant (Gen Z) believe that gender does not define a person and capabilities has opened the way for gender diversity at the workplace.